Road Casualties

 Unfortunately it’s often very obvious that a road casualty badger is dead but where there is any doubt it’s essential to approach with care and touch the animal with a walking stick or something similar.

 During the inevitable delay the person finding and/or reporting the casualty can help considerably by covering the animal with a blanket or something else that will exclude the light which seems to have a calming effect on the animal.
+The primary concern is to keep yourself safe and never attempt to help an injured badger if you will have to put yourself in danger such as on a busy road.